Culture of Brisbane

-The culture of Brisbane derives from mainstream Australian culture and incorporates a strong history in the performing arts, music and sport.
+The culture of Brisbane derives from Australian culture and incorporates a strong history in the performing arts, music and sport.

 Queensland Cultural Centre

 The Queensland Cultural Centre, located at South Bank, within the suburb of South Brisbane, is the cultural hub of Brisbane.
-The Queensland Cultural Centre contains the Queensland Museum, the Queensland Art Gallery, the Queensland Gallery of Modern Art, the State Library of Queensland, Queensland Writers Centre, and the Queensland Performing Arts Centre.
+The Queensland Cultural Centre contains the Queensland Museum, the Queensland Art Gallery, the Queensland Gallery of Modern Art, the Australian Cinémathèque, the State Library of Queensland, Queensland Writers Centre, and the Queensland Performing Arts Centre.

 Visual arts

 In addition to the Queensland Gallery of Modern Art and Queensland Art Gallery, the universities based in Brisbane also contain art galleries.
 The University of Queensland has a purpose built gallery on its St. Lucia campus.
 The Queensland College of Art (a part of Griffith University), is based on the former World Expo 88 site at South Bank, and the QUT Art Museum (a part of the Queensland University of Technology) is based at the QUT Gardens Point campus.
 Every year the Rotary Clubs of Stones Corner, Hamilton and Brisbane High-Rise host the Rotary Art Spectacular, one of Queensland’s most prestigious art exhibition.
 Recently, artist residency spaces House Conspiracy and Outer Space opened in West End.